ONEcampaign/oda_data_package/oda_data/get_data/README.md

 The downside of this approach is the need to store fairly large files.
 In total, if data is downloaded for a couple of decades, the storage necessary is around 400mb (each file is a max of 30mb).
-The files are stored as `.feather` files, which is a compressed binary format.
+The files are stored as `.parquet` files, which is a compressed binary format.
 This is a much more efficient format than `.csv` files, and is also much faster to read into memory.

 ## Usage